Local and Global

-Adam & Anna Day are a WVPC-sponsored missionary family currently serving in the Philippines.
+Adam & Anna Day are a WVPC-sponsored missionary family currently serving in the Netherlands.

-On the months having fifth Sundays, the congregation and community members perform a variety of service projects for individuals and groups in our community.
-In August, we will be helping City Team with its Back-to-School Backpack drive.
-We'll collect school supplies and deliver them in backpacks to City Team.
-For more information, view the list here, or contact the church office (408-252-1365).
+On some months having fifth Sundays, the congregation and community members perform a variety of service projects for individuals and groups in our community.

 Short-term Mission Trips:

-Short-term mission trips carried out by WVPC members including an inter-generational mission trip in February to serve for a week at Rancho Santa Marta in San Vincente, Baja California, Mexico.
+Short-term mission trips carried out by WVPC members have included an inter-generational mission trip in February to serve for a week at Rancho Santa Marta in San Vincente, Baja California, Mexico.